mostjs-community/var-stream/README.md

 ## Purpose

-Useful on the boundary between a declarative (get, set) code base and a reactive (streaming) code base.
+Useful on the boundary between a imperative (get, set) code base and a reactive (streaming) code base.
 Uses Most.js for streams.

 ## Use